-Visit national park Una: About 40 km from Plitvice NP you can visit the Una national park in Bosnia and Herzegovina; this national park is a great place for a nice hike in beautiful nature, and it is also a place where you can do wild water rafting.
+Visit National Park Una: About 40 km from Plitvice NP you can visit the Una national park in Bosnia and Herzegovina; this national park is a great place for a nice hike in beautiful nature, and it is also a place where you can do wild water rafting.
 Here you can find more information about getting to Una from Plitvice.

-Barac Caves: about 28 km from the national park, you can visit the very interesting Barac caves which were re-opened to the public in 2004.
-At the Barac caves you will have a guided tour which lasts about 60 minutes.
+Barac Caves: About 28 km from the national park, you can visit the very interesting Barac caves which were re-opened to the public in 2004.
+At the Barac caves, you will have a guided tour which lasts about 60 minutes.

 Yes, you are allowed to bring your dog, but it has to be kept on a leash at all times!

-A: No, swimming is prohibited.
+No, swimming in the lakes in prohibited.